Colony Collapse Disorder (CCD) refers to the recent general die-off of honey bees worldwide. The causes of CCD may surprise you.

 Unlike the rabble rousers who point to specific chemicals (neonicotinoids), corporations (Monsanto) or technologies (cell phone towers), researchers have discovered that CCD is the result of many factors.

-According to Dr. May Berenbaum, scientific spokesperson on Colony Collapse Disorder, and head of the University of Illinois Entomology Department, explains that there are several factors leading to colony collapse:
+According to Dr. May Berenbaum, scientific spokesperson on Colony Collapse Disorder and head of the University of Illinois Entomology Department, explains that there are several factors leading to colony collapse:

-• honey bees are not native to North America.
+• Honey bees are not native to North America.
 They were brought here from Europe a few centuries ago

 Honey bees do have the advantage of eating foods that boost the power of the protective genes they do have.
 Pollen increases the production of proteins that defend against pathogens and metabolizes toxic compounds.
+Don’t assume that those benefits extend to other species, such as us, because there is no scientific proof to back up all those popular claims.

 You can grow a surprising amount of food in your own yard.
 Ask me how!